Construction Resume Examples and Writing Tips

 Proofread your resume.
 Employers want construction workers with a strong attention to detail.
 Therefore, avoid any spelling or grammar mistakes, which will make you look sloppy.
 Proofread your resume before submitting it.
 Consider asking a friend or family member to look it over as well.

-Construction Resume Example
+Construction Resume Example (Text Only)

 123 Main Street